apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 ### Python Regex Groups

-Part of the `re` library, groups allow you select and extract certain subpatterns of a regular expression.
+Part of the `re` library, groups allow you select and extract certain sub-patterns of a regular expression.
 So we'll pull out the germane parts of an ID and and normalize them to our standard form.

-The syntax of a group is simple:  (?P&lt;group_name&gt;…) where **group_name** is a name we choose for this group and the elipsis is the regex for the group.
+The syntax of a group is simple:  (?P&lt;group_name&gt;…) where **group_name** is a name we choose for this group and the ellipsis is the regex for the group.

 For example, let's separate 'Y' from 'FL' in 'YFL'.
 We assign 'FYL' to `string` and for our pattern we make two groups in one regular expression.
 One named `yamaha` and the other `instrument`.